Gowiem/terraform-workshops/terraform-fundamentals/exercises/08/README.md

 ### Primitive Types

-Terraform has restructured to include variable types in a category "primitive."
+Terraform has restructured to include variable types in a category "primitive".
 These are quite similar to what you'd find in other language primitives.
 Let's change into the `primitives` directory and run some terraform to see primitives in action